 Universal Credit is a new benefit for working age people who are on a low income or out of work, and replaces six existing benefits.
-Full Service Universal Credit started in the Stroud area on 4th October 2017.
+Stroud is a Full Service Universal Credit area.

 Universal Credit replaces housing benefit, income support, job-seeker's allowance, employment and support allowance, child tax credits and working tax credits (NB. this does not include contribution-based JSA and ESA).
 Instead of receiving different benefits you'll receive just one monthly payment to cover all of them.
 It will be paid into your bank or building society once a month.